 What are the types of assessment?

 There are several types of assessment in education.
 All assessment methods have different purposes during and after instruction.
 This article will tell you what types of assessment are most important during developing and implementing your instruction.
-Read more about the meaning of assessment.

 Pre-assessment or diagnostic assessment